Non-asymptotic convergence rates for mean-field games: weak formulation and McKean-Vlasov BSDEs: Introduction

-Indeed, solvability of this new class of BSDEs provides us with an alternative approach to study existence and uniqueness of general mean-field games with interactions through the controls.
+As such, solvability of this new class of BSDEs provides us with an alternative approach to study existence and uniqueness of general mean-field games with interactions through the controls.
 In many ways, our existence and uniqueness result weakens the conditions in the extant literature.
-More precisely, besides imposing relatively standard Lipschitz-continuity assumptions on the data of the problem and the maximisers of the players' (reduced) Hamiltonian, the somewhat `restrictive' conditions are put on the terminal reward.
-In fact, we either assume it to be small and with a small Lipschitz constant or to be sufficiently smooth.
-Nonetheless, these conditions are immediately satisfied in most cases, for instance for problems without a terminal reward or with a reward of quadratic type.
-Unlike similar results in \cite{carmona2015probabilistic} or \cite{carmona2018probabilisticI,carmona2018probabilisticII} for mean-field games (with interactions through the controls), we do not need to assume restrictive structural or separability conditions on the running reward and hence on the Hamiltonian.
-In addition, our uniqueness result does not rely on the celebrated \emph{Lasry--Lions monotonicity} conditions or the newer \emph{displacement monotonicity} condition of \citeauthor*{gangbo2021mean} \cite{gangbo2021mean}.
+More precisely, besides imposing relatively standard Lipschitz-continuity assumptions on the data of the problem---including an important dissipativity condition on the drift---and the maximisers of the players' (reduced) Hamiltonian, the somewhat `restrictive' conditions are put on the terminal reward.
+In fact, we either assume it to be small or to be sufficiently smooth.
+Nonetheless, these conditions are immediately satisfied in most cases, for instance for problems without a terminal reward or with a reward of quadratic type, making the dissipativity assumption the only really strong assumption in our setting.
+However, unlike similar results in \cite{carmona2015probabilistic} or \cite{carmona2018probabilisticI,carmona2018probabilisticII} for mean-field games (with interactions through the controls), we do not need to assume restrictive structural or separability conditions on the running reward and hence on the Hamiltonian.
+In addition, our uniqueness result does not rely on the celebrated \emph{Lasry--Lions monotonicity} conditions or the newer \emph{displacement monotonicity} condition of \citeauthor*{gangbo2022mean} \cite{gangbo2022mean} and \citeauthor*{jackson2023quantitative} \cite{jackson2023quantitative}.
 This aspect of our approach seems notable.
-Let us also mention the recent work by \citeauthor*{djete2020mean} \cite{djete2020mean}, which, unlike ours and the aforementioned ones allows players to control the volatility of their state processes, proves existence of $\eps$-strong mean-field equilibria, as well as what he coins measure-valued mean-field equilibria, in a very general setting with interactions through the controls, but which also requires stringent separability conditions.
+Let us also mention the recent work by \citeauthor*{djete2023mean} \cite{djete2023mean}, which, unlike ours and the aforementioned ones allows players to control the volatility of their state processes, proves existence of $\eps$-strong mean-field equilibria, as well as what he coins measure-valued mean-field equilibria, in a very general setting with interactions through the controls, but which also requires stringent separability conditions.